-trend in the mid-1990s and a slight improvement in early 2000s.
-This may be attributed to the democracy promotion strategy adopted by the United States in the Middle East after the events of 11 September 20018.
-Nevertheless, democracy scores have broken down in late 2000s, and one might wait until 2010 to see an upturn in democracy in the Arab states.
+Taking a closer look at the pattern of Freedom House index in the Arab world from more recent years, one might notice the persistence of democracy deficit in the Arab region.
+In fact, the Arab autocracies have survived much longer than the average duration of authoritarian regimes in the world.8 As shown in Figure 1, democracy scores of the Arab world have known a downward trend in the mid-1990s and a slight improvement in early 2000s.
+This may be attributed to the democracy promotion strategy adopted by the United States in the Middle East after the events of 11 September 2001.9 Nevertheless, democracy scores have broken down in late 2000s, and one might wait until 2010 to see an upturn in democracy in the Arab states.
 In fact, in late 2010 and early 2011, demonstrations have invaded the streets of Tunisia, Egypt, Libya, Syria, Yemen and Bahrain calling for democratic changes.
-This wave led to the downfall of four dictators in the region9.
-Fig. 1 shows eventually that the Arab Spring countries (Tunisia, Libya, Egypt, Yemen)10 appear to be lagging behind the rest of the Arab countries in the late 1990s and early 2000s.
+This wave led to the downfall of four dictators in the region.10 Eventually, Figure 1 shows that the Arab Spring countries (Tunisia, Libya, Egypt, Yemen)11 appear to be lagging behind the rest of the Arab countries in the late 1990s and early 2000s.
 However, with the revolution of 2010, these countries have known at least a one-point improvement in their democracy scores.